hassio-addons/build-env/README.md

     ------ Build meta data ------

-    -g, --git
-        Use GIT for version tags instead of the add-on configuration file.
-        Note: This will ONLY work when your GIT repository only contains a single add-on or other Docker container!

     --type <type>
         The type of the thing you are building.
         Valid values are: addon, base, cluster, homeassistant and supervisor.